Job Specification

 and photographs) to document arrests.

-Provides police protection when large sums of money are in transit.
+May provide police protection when large sums of money are in transit.

-May escort and transport accused to detention centers.
+May transport accused to detention centers.

 Administers first aid in the case of accidents or emergencies.